ophwug/docs/README.md

   * Unfortunately, comma does not sell V1 harness hardware anymore, so you will have to try/buy a complete Harness V3 car harness for this resolution.
 * Harness V3: After testing that the vehicle specific harness connector is good, the only current real way to test it is to purchase a [new harness relay box](https://comma.ai/shop/harness-box) from comma and swap it out.
 You can [return](https://shop.comma.ai/a/returns) the new hardware if it is not the issue.
 * Test the new harness with your vehicle.
-* The above steps are a bit on the economical side, and you are welcome to just skip forward and just simply get a complete car harness from comma and swap it out for testing if time is of the essence.

 Hopefully that _is_ the issue and it is resolved.